rubik/rubik.github.io/content/post/ab-testing-math.md

 \end{aligned}
 $$

-Recall from $(2)$ that we found that in order to limit the type I error at the desired significance level $\alpha$, the critical value $c$ must be equal to $\Phi^{-1}(1 - \alpha/2)$.
+Recall from $(3)$ that we found that in order to limit the Type I error at the desired significance level $\alpha$, the critical value $c$ must be equal to $\Phi^{-1}(1 - \alpha/2)$.
 Therefore,